blabla1337/skf-flask/skf/markdown/knowledge_base/67-knowledge_base--Open_forward_and_Open_redirects--.md

 may successfully launch a phishing scam and steal user credentials.
 Because the server name in the modified link is identical to the original site, phishing attempts may have a more trustworthy appearance.
-Unvalidated redirect and forward attacks can also be used to maliciously craft a URL that would pass the application’s access control check and then forward the attacker to privileged functions that they would normally not be able to access.
+Unvalidated redirect and forward attacks can also be used to maliciously craft a URL that would pass the application's access control check and then forward the attacker to privileged functions that they would normally not be able to access.